-Recent changes to the law have extended opportunities for Aboriginal people to access DPaW-managed lands and waters to carry out customary activities.
-See DPaW’s brochure for Aboriginal customary activities1.79 MB to find out more information.
+Recent changes to the law have extended opportunities for Aboriginal people to access department-managed lands and waters to carry out customary activities.
+See Aboriginal customary activities brochure1.79 MB to find out more.

 Activities are considered to be done for an Aboriginal customary purpose if they involve traditional practices to do with:

 No activity is considered customary if it is done for financial gain or reward.

 The types of customary activities Aboriginal people are now able to do on department-managed lands and waters include: